-Outputs 3 & 4 are the delay signal only.
+Outputs 3 & 4 are the delay signal only, or the effects loop output, if active.

 Name Min Max Default Unit Description 1-6 Attenuverter 1-6 -200 200 100 % Applies an attenuverter to the corresponding input.
 A negative value indicates that the CV will be inverted.
 7 Time (coarse) 0 437 10 Sets the delay time, in multiples of 100ms.
 The coarse and fine delay times are added to produce the actual delay time.